K-Dramas To Watch In March 2017 — What Korean Dramas Should You Check Out?

 Earlier this year in January, the first season of K-dramas for 2017 began airing.
-At that time, our initial views for them were that the Seoul Broadcasting System (SBS) would remain on top with Defendant and Saimdang, Light’s Diary and that the Total Variety Network (tvN) would continue their domination of Korean cable television with Introverted Boss.
+At that time, our initial views for them were that the Seoul Broadcasting System (SBS) would remain on top with Defendant and Saimdang, Light’s Diary, and that the Total Variety Network (tvN) would continue their domination of Korean cable television with Introverted Boss.
 Now we know that the Korean Broadcasting System was able to bounce back from their slow season with Chief Kim and that the Orion Cinema Network (OCN) would come out strong overtaking tvN with Voice.

 This month, some of those K-dramas debuting back in January conclude.
-Ergo, K-drama fans can expect to watch new series debuting on the big three of Korean television.
+K-drama fans can expect to watch new series debuting on the big three of Korean television.
 Here is what K-drama fans have to look forward to.
 The first list includes the ones concluding their airing.
 The second list will be the ones debuting.

 K-Dramas Ending This Month